Toxicant default guideline values for sediment quality

 Sediment grain size

-Sediment binding capacity decreases with increasing grain size.
-So you should apply more stringent guideline values to sandy sediments because partitioning to pore waters (water contained in pores in soil or rock) is more favourable.
+In some cases, more stringent guideline values might be applied to sandy sediments because partitioning to pore waters (water contained in pores in soil or rock) is more favourable.

 Organic carbon content

 Increasing OC content favours partitioning of both metals and organics to sediment particles.